elyra-ai/examples/pipelines/run-generic-pipelines-on-kubeflow-pipelines/README.md

    ![Monitor pipeline run progress](doc/images/review-component-execution-log.png)

-   Output that notebooks or scripts produce is captured by Elyra and automatically uploaded to the coud storage bucket you've specified in the runtime configuration.
+   Output that notebooks or scripts produce is captured by Elyra and automatically uploaded to the cloud storage bucket you've specified in the runtime configuration.

    If desired, you can visualize results directly in the Kubeflow Pipelines UI.
 For example, if a notebook trains a classification model, you could visualize its accuracy using a confusion matrix by producing metadata in Kubeflow Pipelines output viewer compatible format.